YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Source Server log/MUPIP Fatal: This indicates that a formatting error has been encountered by the replication source server for a journal record.

-Action: Report the entire incident context along with any GT.M logs, dump, and/or core files created within the same timeframe to your YottaDB support channel.
+Action: Report the entire incident context along with any YottaDB logs, dump, and/or core files created within the same timeframe to your YottaDB support channel.

 ----------------------
 REPLREQROLLBACK